Cadienvan/Cadienvan.github.io/src/pages/blog/en/what-sits-and-what-fits.md

 In software architecture, both ***sits*** and ***fits*** have their place.
 The key is not choosing one over the other but understanding when to lean on foundational principles and when to adapt them to the context.
 This balance - the pragmatism in architecture - separates competent developers from great architects.

 As Mark Richards and Neal Ford remind us: *"Everything in software architecture is a trade-off."* Embrace that reality, and use it to guide your decisions.

+> Obvious things are always useful, especially when they are not obvious.